-If a Child, Youth & Family social worker or the police think a child is being harmed or neglected, or is likely to be harmed or neglected, they can ask the Family Court to legally recognise that the child is in need of care and protection.
-This is called an application for a care & protection declaration.
+If an Oranga Tamariki(external link) social worker or the police think a child is being harmed or neglected, or is likely to be harmed or neglected, they can ask the Family Court for a care or protection order.

-If the social worker or the police think the child is in immediate danger, the Family Court can make an interim Custody Order without talking to the child’s parent, guardian or caregiver first.
-This means the child will be put in the care of Child, Youth & Family until the judge can make a decision about whether to make the declaration.
+If the social worker or the police think the child is in immediate danger, the Family Court can make an interim Order without talking to the child’s parent, guardian or caregiver first.
+This means the child will be put in the care of Oranga Tamariki until the judge can make a decision about whether to make a care or protection order.

 If you’re the child’s parent, guardian or caregiver:

-A family group conference is usually held before a social worker or the police apply to the Family Court for a care & protection declaration.
-If this didn’t happen, a family group conference will need to be held before the Family Court decides if it will make a care & protection declaration.
+A family group conference is usually held before a social worker or the police apply to the Family Court for a care or protection order.
+If this didn’t happen, a family group conference will need to be held before the Family Court decides if it will make a care or protection order.

 A family group conference is a formal meeting between the child’s parents, guardians or caregivers and extended family or whānau, any agencies or people involved and the lawyer for the child.
 Everyone talks about the concerns for the child and tries to find a solution.

 The care & protection coordinator of the family group conference must write down any decisions, recommendations and plans that are made at the conference.
 These will be included in a plan that is given to the Family Court judge.
 (The matters discussed at the family group conference, except for the plan, aren't able to be discussed at court.)